Sanskriti School: Amphitheater

-The Amphitheater is the nerve center of Sanskriti.
-Built strategically in the very center of the school, all assemblies, special ceremonies, such as prize distributions, investiture ceremony, citation for the graduating batch of Class XII and other such events are held here.
-As it is built in a semi-circular style, it can seat around 600 people and its circular stage can easily accommodate 50 to 60 children during a performance.
+The Amphitheater is of central importance to the school.
+It is centrally located and all assemblies, special ceremonies, such as prize distributions, investiture ceremonies, citations for the graduating batch of Class XII and other such events are held here.
+As it is built in a semi-circular style, it can seat around 600 people and its circular stage can accommodate 50 to 60 children during a performance.